Pontnewynydd

 Pontnewynydd is a predominantly working class suburb of Pontypool, Torfaen, in Wales.
 It should not be confused with Pontnewydd in nearby Cwmbran.

-In 2001 the population was 1527 (49.5% Male, 50.5% Female) with an electorate of 1,174.
+In 2001 the population was 1527 with an electorate of 1,174.

 Location

-It lies in between Pontypool to the south and Snatchwood to the north.
-The area of Torfaen is historically industrial and the Pontnewynydd Iron Works once employed many people in the area.
-This works became known as the Partridge Jones and John Paton (PJ & JP) Iron Works.
-During the Second World War the works produced much of the corrugated iron for the Anderson shelters that were constructed throughout the country as makeshift air raid shelters.
-It finally closed in 1961, along with a number of other local works when the Llanwern Steelworks opened in Newport.
+Pontnewynydd lies between Pontypool to the south and Snatchwood to the north.
+The area of Torfaen is historically industrial and the Pontnewynydd Iron Works once employed many people.
+This works was later renamed the Partridge Jones and John Paton (PJ & JP) Iron Works.
+During the Second World War, the works produced much of the corrugated iron for the Anderson shelters that were constructed throughout the country as makeshift air raid shelters.
+It finally closed in 1961, along with a number of other local works, when the Llanwern Steelworks opened in Newport.

 The Monmouthshire Canal which ran from Newport to Pontnewynydd was authorised by an Act of Parliament on 3 June 1792.
 The section of canal from Pontymoile to Pontnewynydd was drained in the 1850s and the canal bed used to lay a railway line, which was eventually extended to Blaenavon.

 Amenities

 There is a small selection of shops and a car repairs garage.

 The main social club built for the workers at the PJ & JP works was located adjacent to the works on Hanbury Road and continued long after the works closed.
 An example of its prominence in the area is that the club was the official host to the visiting South African Springboks rugby touring team during 1961 when they played at Pontypool.
 The club hosted regular live entertainment and boxing bouts.

 The local Pontnewynydd Sports & Social Club has recently ended a very long association with The Royal British Legion.
 Membership applications have soared since this happened and it is looking forward to being the premier entertainments centre in the village.

 There are regular buses south to Pontypool, Cwmbran and Newport and north to Abersychan, Varteg Hill and Blaenavon.
-However, there is no longer a train service - the local station (on the Newport - Blaenavon line) having closed in April 1962, which was more than a year before the "Beeching Axe".
-In financial terms the line was doing no worse than any of the other lines in the South Wales valleys but, like the local ironworks, the closure of the railway line was also linked to the opening of Llanwern steelworks.
-The amount of freight traffic the new plant generated was causing severe rail congestion in the Newport area and in an era when passenger rail transport was in decline a number of local services in Monmouthshire were withdrawn by the British Transport Commission as an operational measure.
+However, there is no longer a train service, the local station (on the Newport - Blaenavon line) having closed in April 1962, more than a year before the "Beeching Axe".
+In financial terms the line was doing no worse than other lines in the South Wales valleys but, like the local ironworks, the closure of the railway line was linked to the opening of Llanwern steelworks.
+The amount of freight traffic the new plant generated was causing severe rail congestion in the Newport area and, in an era when passenger rail transport was in decline, a number of local services in Monmouthshire were withdrawn by the British Transport Commission as an operational measure.

-A resurgence beside the Afon Lwyd is used as a supply by Welsh Water.
+A resurgence (spring) beside the Afon Lwyd is used as a supply by Welsh Water.
 The flow has been traced as originating at locations within Ogof Draenen.